Ashante "Thee" Adonis

 Tehuti Miles (born November 23, 1992) is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW) and Ring of Honor (ROH), where he performs under his real name and is a member of Shane Taylor Promotions (STP).
 He is best known for his time in WWE, where he performed under the ring name Ashante "Thee" Adonis.

 Early life

 Miles was born in Hammonton, New Jersey.
 Miles enlisted in the United States Army, serving from 2008 until 2013, after graduating from Hammonton High School in 2008.
 During his enlistment, Miles served a combat tour in Afghanistan through the middle of years 2010 and 2011.
 After serving, Miles attended the University of Maryland, where he played Division 1 football as the team's running back.

 Professional wrestling career

 MCW Pro Wrestling (2018–2019)

 Miles visited local promotion MCW Pro Wrestling where he learned how to wrestle and trained at the company's wrestling center.
-On January 19, 2019, Miles won the MCW Rage Television Championship (as Elijah King).
+In 2018, Miles began performing under the ring name Elijah King.
+On January 19, 2019, King won the MCW Rage Television Championship.

 Ring of Honor (2018–2019)

-Miles made his debut for Ring of Honor competing in a dark match at the television tapings on November 3, 2018.
-Performing under the name Elijah King, he teamed with Dante Caballero and Joe Keys in a six-man tag match against Cheeseburger, Eli Isom and Ryan Nova, but his team was not successful.
-He would wrestle his first singles match for the promotion on November 23, losing to Ken Dixon in a match taped for ROH's YouTube series "Future of Honor".
+King made his debut for Ring of Honor (ROH) competing in a dark match at the television tapings on November 3, 2018.
+King teamed with Dante Caballero and Joe Keys in a six-man tag match against Cheeseburger, Eli Isom and Ryan Nova, but his team was not successful.
+He would wrestle his first singles match for the promotion (under his real name) on November 23, losing to Ken Dixon in a match taped for ROH's YouTube series "Future of Honor".

-Miles' last match for ROH took place on January 26, 2019, with him losing to Andy Dalton in a dark match.
+King's last match for ROH took place on January 26, 2019, with him losing to Andy Dalton in a dark match.